naezith/LibraryProject/README.md

 ## How to execute the project
 Clone the project or download it as zip.

+To execute the project follow the instructions below.

 ### Database

 Open up your MySQL server.